Asteroid Magnetization from the Early Solar Wind: Results

 \subsection{Cometary case}

 The asteroid body in this case has a resistivity of $ 2 \times 10^{-3} \eta_c $ or $R_M = 500 $, with only the dayside of the $ 10\% $ shell having $R_M =$ 5,000.
 We ran a simulation for both wind cases.
 These runs result in higher magnetic field amplification than any of the constant profile cases, but lower than the isotropic shell cases.
-Physically, this case represents bodies outgassing volatiles from the radiation and incident wind from the host star. {\footnote{Even without the shell, we will show that amplifications $ > 9 $ occur \textit{inside} the body, which should be sufficient to explain existing experimental measurements of fields from undifferentiated asteroids.
+Physically, this case represents bodies outgassing volatiles from the radiation and incident wind from the host star. \footnote{Even without the shell, we will show that amplifications $ > 9 $ occur \textit{inside} the body, which is sufficient to explain experimental measurements of fields from the select CV and CM meteorites highlighted by \cite{obrein20}.
 We shall see that the shelled cases allow for even more field pile up.
-However, when this shell represents an atmosphere, the body beneath could be partially shielded from field pileup in absence of turbulent mixing. }}
+However, when this shell represents an atmosphere, the body beneath could be partially shielded from field pileup in absence of turbulent mixing. }

 Fig. \ref{fig:xyAll}, (e) middle right panel and Fig. \ref{fig:lines} (b) middle panel show the steady state field configuration for the denser wind run of the comet cases.
 The cometary case differs from the full shell case in that the field coming in from the back side is smoothly varying (\textit{i.e.} has no kinks).
 For the shell case, the field can have a kink at the boundary--allowing higher diffusion inside the body which provides a more uniform field therein.
 We also reported on this case in \cite{obrein20}, Fig. 2 and a video in the supplementary material.
 This contrasts the 3D model (Fig. \ref{fig:model_streamlines}) of the constant resistivity profile case for $R_M=$ 5,000 at the end of \S \ref{sec:const}.
 As in all cases, the peak field is in the zone just outside the boundary on the dayside of the asteroid.
 Fig. \ref{fig:all} and Table \ref{tab:summary} show that the comet case for Wind I (like the shell case above) overshoots the prediction of the theoretical maximum from Equation \ref{eq:theory}, but this is again well within our error bars and again not a significant disagreement between theory and simulation.